 These chemicals can help to alter the experience of pain and influence the body’s self-regulating systems.
 These biochemical changes may stimulate the body’s natural healing abilities and promote physical and emotional well-being.
 As such, acupuncture has been shown to be effective in treating cravings, mood disorders, anxiety, insomnia and depression.

 Your health is important.
 Being open with your health care provider about your life is important for staying healthy.
-This includes letting your provider know if you are lesbian, gay, bisexual, transgender, queer (LGBTQ), or have questions about your sexual orientation or gender identity.
-If you talk to your provider about being LGBTQ, your provider can:
+This includes letting your provider know if you are lesbian, gay, bisexual, transgender, queer, intersex, asexual, and more (LGBTQIA+), or have questions about your sexual orientation or gender identity.
+If you talk to your provider about being LGBTQIA+, your provider can:

 Additional resources for information on Problem Gambling: